 In these stories, Betty Lindstrom imagines leaving her husband in the town of Lost Road; Susan Abernathy undertakes to humanize Captain Groton, the alien charged with removing the residents of Okanoggan Falls; Galena Pittman seeks to recover her lover, Thea, from the mountains of Montana; and the Conservator, charged with preserving the many layers of the map of the great river, discovers that the relationship between map and landscape is more complicated than she had thought.
-Voices From Fairyland: The Fantastical Poems of Mary Coleridge, Charlotte Mew, and Sylvia Townsend Warner Edited by Theodora Goss (ISBN: 978-1-933500-21)

-Voices from Fairyland collects fantastical poems by Mary Coleridge, Charlotte Mew, Sylvia Townsend Warner, and Theodora Goss, and offers four new essays by Goss.
+Vol. 20 Voices From Fairyland: The Fantastical Poems of Mary Coleridge, Charlotte Mew, and Sylvia Townsend Warner Edited by Theodora Goss (ISBN: 978-1-933500-21) Voices from Fairyland collects fantastical poems by Mary Coleridge, Charlotte Mew, Sylvia Townsend Warner, and Theodora Goss, and offers four new essays by Goss.

-Vol. 21

-My Death

-A Novella by Lisa Tuttle
+Vol. 21 My Death A Novella by Lisa Tuttle No longer available.

-(ISBN: 978-1-933500-23-2)

-"The satisfying mystery Tuttle weaves, and all the juicy little hints she buries

-throughout the plot, demonstrate the craft for which she is well known."

-Val Grimm, The Fix, January 2009

-Vol. 22

-De Secretis Mulierum A Novella by L. Timmel Duchamp

-(ISBN: 978-1-933500-24-9)
+Vol. 25 The Buonarotti Quartet Short fiction by Gwyneth Jones (ISBN: 978-1-933500-29-4) The Buonarotti Quartet shows us humans traveling via the device to alien worlds.
+Some are diplomats, some are extreme travelers, some are prisoners.
+All are in for a rough, wild ride.
+Vol. 22 De Secretis Mulierum A Novella by L. Timmel Duchamp (ISBN: 978-1-933500-24-9)

 A Locus recommended novella for 1995, the year of its original publication.

 According to the Pentagon-owned-and-operated Past-Scan Device, Leonardo da Vinci and Thomas Aquinas were both women in drag.
 Jane Pendler's advisor says that's impossible, that the technology must be bogus, and pulls the plug on Jane's dissertation research on Leonardo.
 What's a feminist graduate student to do?
 What else, but do the research behind her advisor's back, of course...
 Winner of the 2008 Carl Brandon Society Parallax Award

-Tiptree Award Honor List

-Vol. 23

-Distances

-A Novella by Vandana Singh (ISBN: 978-1-933500-26-3)

-"Intensely and lyrically written, this is the story of a woman named Anasuya who lives near the ocean on a world not unlike Earth....
+Tiptree (Otherwise) Award Honor List Vol. 23 Distances A Novella by Vandana Singh (ISBN: 978-1-933500-26-3) "Intensely and lyrically written, this is the story of a woman named Anasuya who lives near the ocean on a world not unlike Earth....
 By the end of this finely layered novella I felt as though I had met a fully formed human being-not to mention a number of fascinating characters-and all with a mathematical conundrum of epic proportions..."

-Bob Blough, Tangent Online, July 2009

-Vol. 24

-Three Observations and a Dialogue: Round and About SF
+Bob Blough, Tangent Online, July 2009 Vol. 24 Three Observations and a Dialogue: Round and About SF

-Essays by Sylvia Kelso

-(ISBN: 978-1-933500-28-7)

-After WisCon 20, Sylvia Kelso engaged Lois McMaster Bujold in a rich, snappy correspondence about Bujold's Vorkosigan novels, published

-here: "Letterspace: In the Chinks Between Published Fiction and Published Criticism."
+Essays by Sylvia Kelso (ISBN: 978-1-933500-28-7) After WisCon 20, Sylvia Kelso engaged Lois McMaster Bujold in a rich, snappy correspondence about Bujold's Vorkosigan novels, published here: "Letterspace: In the Chinks Between Published Fiction and Published Criticism."
 Also included are three critical essays discussing the intricacies of being an Australian feminist scholar writing about science fiction, colonialism in science fiction by women, and Bujold's Vorkosigan novels.

-Vol. 25
+Vol. 26 Slightly Behind and to the Left Short Fiction by Claire Light (ISBN: 978-1-933500-34-8) "Claire Light has pulled together a poetic and surreal collection for the second decade of the twenty-first century, which will likely generate much discussion and controversy.
+I" Carole Ann Moleti, Tangent Online, February 2010